Making quieter technology

 First, I uninstalled the mobile app.
 The mobile website is unbearable, so I lost the urge to visit it.

-On desktop, I use old.reddit.com.
-The old website is simple, faster and quieter than the redesigned version.
-It feels more like the forums of yore, and less like a dopamine casino.
+I only use old.reddit.com.
+The old website is simple, faster and quieter than the redesign.
+It feels less like a dopamine casino, and more like a place where one seeks information.
 I enforce my choice with the Old Reddit Redirect extension.
 I added some uBlock rules to hide the remaining annoyances.

 This is the default Reddit experience: